hacks-guide/Guide_Wii/_pages/en_US/bricks.md

 A theme brick occurs when a wrongly formatted theme is installed.

 #### Solutions
 To resolve this issue, open HBC through Priiloader or BootMii as boot2 and access MyMenuifyMod to install a default theme such as the base Wii Menu theme.
-Alternatively, go into [YAWMME](yawmme) and install the CORRECT default Wii Menu WAD for your region and version.
+Alternatively, go into [YAWM ModMii Edition](yawmme) and install the CORRECT default Wii Menu WAD for your region and version.

 ## Mail brick